graemediack/erddap_config/README.md

 https://coastwatch.pfeg.noaa.gov/erddap/index.html

 # This repository
-Simple bash script and supporting files that implement the ERDDAP web application version 2.02 on Ubuntu This script covers my own needs, implementing ERDDAP v2.02 on an Ubuntu server in a few minutes, and I have created it mostly as a learning exercise, and only partly as a convenient tool while I experiment with ERDDAP.
+Simple bash script and supporting files that implement the ERDDAP web application on Ubuntu This script covers my own needs, implementing ERDDAP on an Ubuntu server in a few minutes, and I have created it mostly as a learning exercise, and only partly as a convenient tool while I experimented with ERDDAP.
+If you know Docker you'd be better using Axioms ERDDAP but this might let you tinker a little first.

 ## Instructions
 * Clone repo to Ubuntu server: git clone https://github.com/graemediack/erddap_config.git